rodger0531/foobook-mirror/UI_LOG.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =======================================================================================

+14/03/2014 - Abdi

+	- Added the input fields for advanced search

 14/03/2014 - Tharman

 	- Updated the newsFeed css file.